 What Are Extraordinary Circumstances in Flight Delays?

 Have you ever been on a flight that was delayed or canceled due to extraordinary circumstances?
 If so, you may think that this makes your claim for flight compensation null and void.
-But the truth is, you may still be eligible for a refund from the airline!
+But the truth is, you may still be eligible for compensation from the airline!

-The EU 261 rule requires airlines to compensate passengers for reasonable delays, but there are some delays that are considered “extraordinary” and don’t qualify for financial reimbursement.
-When this happens, airlines are allowed to deny compensation.
+The EU 261 rule requires airlines to compensate passengers for longer flight delays, but there are some instances that are considered “extraordinary” and you don’t qualify for financial compensation.

 What Are Extraordinary Circumstances?